mendrika-mdg/indabaxmada-website/README.md

-# Deep Learning Indaba Madagascar 2024
+# IndabaX Madagascar 2024

-This is the website for the Deep Learning Indaba Madagascar 2024 event.
+This is the website for the IndabaX Madagascar 2024 event.

 ## Getting Started